wesmc7777/Azure-IoT-C-SDK-Reference/map-h/mockable-function.md

 ## Return Value
 Returns MAP_OK if the keys and values are retrieved and written successfully or an error code otherwise.

-the key already exists in the map then MAP_KEYEXISTS is returned.
+pdated and if the callback returns a non-zero value then the function cancels the add/update operation and returns MAP_FILTER_REJECT.

+## Return Value
+If any of the input parameters are NULL then this function returns MAP_INVALID_ARG.
 If the filter function associated with the map rejects the entry then MAP_FILTER_REJECT is returned.
-In case an error occurs when the new key is added to the map the function returns MAP_ERROR.
-If everything goes well then MAP_OK is returned.

-LTER_REJECT is returned.
 In case an error occurs when the new key is added/updated in the map the function returns MAP_ERROR.
 If everything goes well then MAP_OK is returned.